duplonicus/kucoin-futures-auto-stoploss/README.md

 The orders appear on the Stop Orders tab and the trader can still use the Stop/Take-Profit button on the Positions tab to set a closer stop or take profit.
 The trader can adjust the 'start_trailing_pcnt_lead', 'leeway_pcnt', and 'trailing_bump_pcnt' to suit their trading style.
 See examples in stoploss.py.

-Even if the stop is only a few ticks away from the liquidation price, provided that it gets hit, being stopped out is better than being liquidated because it preserves your maintenance margin.
+Even if the stop is only a few ticks away from the liquidation price, provided that it gets triggered, being stopped out is better than being liquidated because it preserves your maintenance margin.
 More info on this [here](https://medium.com/@Austerity_Sucks/why-you-should-never-use-your-liquidation-price-as-a-stop-loss-on-bitcoin-futures-30655f280ddd).

 ## Installation